-- results of any modelling of transport impacts - assessment methodology used, including a summary of consultation undertaken with transport authorities regarding the scope of the impact assessment and methodology to be used - base data assumptions, including an assessment of the current condition of the affected network and its performance - · possible interruptions to transport operations - risks of spills of products or hazardous materials during transport, prevention measures to be used, and the requirements for dealing with any spills.
+- · results of any modelling of transport impacts - possible interruptions to transport operations - risks of spills of products or hazardous materials during transport, prevention measures to be used, and the requirements for dealing with any spills.

-Assess any impacts on stock routes due to the project's activities.
-Propose mitigation measures for any disruptions to movement of travelling stock on stock routes.
 Outline, and cross-reference to more detailed descriptions with the EIS, the impacts of transport associated with the project on amenity, human health and ecological values as a result of dust, noise, vibration, and any other environmental effects.

-The assessment of road impacts will be in accordance with the latest version of the Department of Transport and Main Road's Guidelines for Assessment of Road Impacts of Development, available from the website: www.mainroads.qld.gov.au.
+The assessment of road impacts will be in accordance with the latest version of the Department of Transport and Main Road's Guidelines for Assessment of Road Impacts of Development, available from the website: <www.mainroads.qld.gov.au>.
 Provide details of any heavy or oversized loads, including the number and type of vehicles, with a description of the likely timing and routes of those loads highlighting any vulnerable bridges or other structures along the proposed routes.
 Also provide details of the likely traffic to be generated by workforce personnel and service providers.